Locations:

 Can dense breast tissue cause pain?
 Tenderness or pain in your breast isn’t generally related to breast density.

-“Most women experience general breast pain or soreness that comes and goes,” Dr. Kruse says.
+“Most people experience general breast pain or soreness that comes and goes,” Dr. Kruse says.
 “That’s not a sign of cancer, but usually due to hormone fluctuations or too much caffeine.”

-Myth 3: Women with lumpy breast tissue have dense breasts
+Myth 3: Lumpy breast tissue means dense breasts

 False.
 “Lumpy breast tissue has nothing to do with breast density,” Dr. Kruse clarifies.
 “Your breasts can feel lumpy but not appear dense on a mammogram.”

-Nearly 1 in 2 women have dense breast tissue, indicated by the amount of milk glands and ducts and supportive tissue, which appear solid white on a mammogram.
+Nearly 1 in 2 women has dense breast tissue, indicated by the amount of milk glands and ducts and supportive tissue, which appear solid white on a mammogram.

-Because cancer can appear the same way, women with dense breasts may choose to have 3D mammography for better cancer detection and fewer false positives.
-Women at high risk may qualify for MRI screening.
+Because cancer can appear the same way, anyone with dense breasts may choose to have 3D mammography for better cancer detection and fewer false positives.
+If you're at especially high risk, you may qualify for MRI screening.

 Myth 4: Doctors can tell if a lump is cancer just be feeling it